-D.4 Valuation for Group Solvency Purposes: Unum EEA Group
+D.5 Valuation for Group Solvency Purposes: Unum EEA Group

 There are no differences between the valuation bases methods and assumptions applied at a Unum EEA Group level and those applied at a Solo level for assets, technical provisions and liabilities except as disclosed below.
-There are no additional assets or liabilities held by Unum EEA Group not covered by the disclosures in the previous section.
+There are no additional categories of assets or liabilities held by Unum EEA Group whose valuation bases, methods and assumptions are not covered by the disclosures in the previous section.